 Rich maraschino balances tart grapefruit in this vodka-laced aperitivo.
 Perhaps more interesting with gin in place of vodka.

-Sake creates an almost wine-like delicacy in this approachable riff on the classic Dry Martini.
+Sake adds an almost wine-like delicacy to this approachable riff on the classic Dry Martini.

 Rocky Mountain Rootbeer